Airi Suzuki: 2018–present: Solo activities, Do Me a Favor

 In April 2018, Suzuki announced her solo debut album, Do Me a Favor, which was set for release on June 6, 2018, and featured collaborations with bands Scandal, Akai Ko-en, and Spicy Chocolate.
 The album's lead single, "Distance", was released on May 3, 2018, to promote the album, along with music videos for "Distance", "Start Again", and "#DMAF."
-Do Me a Favor peaked at #6 on the Oricon Weekly Albums Chart.
+Do Me a Favor peaked at No. 6 on the Oricon Weekly Albums Chart.
 On the day of the album's release, Suzuki also released a music video for "Hikari no Hou e", her collaboration song with Akai Ko-en.
 Suzuki was announced as a musical guest at the Rakuten Girls Award Autumn/Winter 2018 fashion show.

 In December 2019, Suzuki released her second album I. The album included the song "Break it Down", which was produced by Official Hige Dandism.

 In April 2020, Suzuki appeared as a featured artist on Masayuki Suzuki's song "Daddy!
 Daddy!
 Do!", the theme song for the second season of Kaguya-sama: Love is War.
 In 2022, she sang "Heart wa Oteage", the ending theme for the show's third season.

+In July 2022, Suzuki starred in the web drama series Animals, of which her song, "Pink Shadow", was used as the ending theme song.

+In September 2023, it was announced that Suzuki would become an MC for the popular variety show, "Azatokute nani ga warui no?"

+From January 31 through March 16, Suzuki will be one of two actresses to play the role of Katherine Howard in a dual-cast production of the musical Six.

 Personal life

 Suzuki is the daughter of professional golfers Toru Suzuki and Kyoko Maruya.
 Suzuki also has a younger brother.
 She graduated from Keio University in 2017 with a degree in Environmental Studies.

-She is currently dating professional football player Ao Tanaka.
+As of December 2022, she is dating professional football player Ao Tanaka.